manish-ach/todo-dockerized/Readme.md

 # TODO WEBAPP

-using NodeJS(expressJs), sqlite, jwt token
+using NodeJS(expressJs), prismaORM, postgres, jwt token

 # run using
-npm run dev

-note: npm install for the first time

-I did it using node v22
+just search how to start containers defined in yaml files.
+Also may need to migrate the prisma generated file just in case(note: maybe)